Last Update: Reissued with updates to health information.

-Reconsider travel to Niger due to crime, terrorism, and kidnapping.
+Reconsider travel to Niger due to risk of crime, civil unrest, terrorism, kidnapping, and health.
+Some areas have increased risk.
+Read the entire Travel Advisory.

-Country Summary: Violent crime, such as armed robbery, is common.
+Country Summary: Violent crimes, such as armed robbery, are common.

 Visit our website for Travel to High-Risk Areas.